sheilasaia/paper-yadkin-swat-sovi/README.md

 This dataset and associated R code are available at https://github.com/sheilasaia/paper-yadkin-swat-svi-study and via Zenodo (XXXX).
 The associated publication is available via *Ecosystems* (XXXX) and via *Treesearch* (XXXX).

 **Links/relationships to ancillary data sets**<br>
-All links to publically available data are described here, in Saia et al. (2019) and [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780).
+All links to publically available data are described here, in Saia et al. (2019), and [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780).

 **Data derived from another source**<br>
 All links to publically available data are described here, in Saia et al. (2019), and in [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780).

 **Additional related data collected that was not included in the current data package**<br>
-This directory does not include all environmental data required to run and calibrate the SWAT model developed by Suttles et al. 2018.
-For this information, visit: https://github.com/sheilasaia/paper-yadkin-swat-study.
+This directory does not include all environmental data required to run and calibrate the SWAT model developed by [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780).
+For this information, visit the GitHub repository associated with Suttles et al. (2018): https://github.com/sheilasaia/paper-yadkin-swat-study.

 **Are there multiple versions of the dataset?**<br>
 All publically available data is described here, in Saia et al. (2019), and in [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780).
 With respect to simulated data and data analysis scripts, there are no other versions available online.